 I'm Swiss but I grew up as an expat, learning to adapt to many cultures and environments.
 Thanks to my beloved father, from as far back as I can remember, he showed me the colorful and flavorful wastness of our worlds.
 He also shared his passion for Persian culture with me, which has taken me on numerous journeys to the East, and explore Islam and its mystical path...

-My yoga journey began in 2012 due to rheumatism and inexplicable fevers.
+My yoga journey began in 2011 due to rheumatism and inexplicable fevers.
 While the Western medicine left me disappointed, my Chinese doctor recommended yoga and with it the magic began.
 My body seemed to remember something long forgotten.
-Not only did Yoga restore my physical pain, it also helped me to undo deeply stored traumas in my body and balance my emotional instability.
-Hence, I have adopted yoga as my daily medicine and have become a light and joyful person, sharing open and deep connections with my loved ones.
+Not only did Yoga restore my physical pain, it also helped me to undo deeply stored traumas and balance my emotional instability because psychotherapy was helpful but not enough.
+Hence, I have adopted yoga as my daily medicine and have become a light and joyful person, sharing open-hearted and deep connections with my loved ones.

 Though I received qualified teachings, after a few years I started struggling with my yogic practice.
 Something was missing but I could not spot it.
 My body was doing advanced asanas but I did not feel comfort in them.
 Instead of ease, softness and lightness, I experienced yoga as rigid, full of rules, impositions and seriousness.
 But was it not supposed to bring me lightness and joy?
 That's when I started to explore dance as a medium to free me from myself.
 I was tired of all my anxieties and behavioral patterns restraining me.
 Only nowadays, after years have passed, I realize that I was seeking non-fancy simplicity and a much deeper connection to the Earth.